 Urgency recommendation: Low

-Williams is two seasons removed from leading the NFL in touchdowns, but it’s likely Kamara’s workload would go to a committee, and Taysom Hill is always looming as a touchdown vulture.
+Williams is two seasons removed from leading the NFL in touchdowns, but it’s likely Kamara’s workload would go to a committee led by Miller if he goes down.

 New York Giants